Yasir284/Project-7/README.md

 # Project 7 - Product landing page

-- This project is a website of a headphone brand.This website is designed using pure HTML and CSS.
+- This project is a website of a headphone brand.
+This website is designed using pure HTML and CSS.
+I have made this site fully responsive.
+This is my first responsive site.

 - It took me 3-4hr to make this project.

 [![badge](https://img.shields.io/badge/LINK%20OF-PROJECT--7-blue)](https://project7-26722.netlify.app/)

 ---

+## Breakpoints

+- I have taken **three** breakpoints to make this site responsive.
+  - First at **1024px**
+  - Second at **912px**
+  - Third at **600px**

 ## Screenshot